boobosua/unity-nekolib/README.md

 ## Acknowledgments

-Special thanks to [Adam Myhre](https://github.com/adammyhre) for inspiring the development of this library through his excellent Unity tutorials and architectural patterns.
+Special thanks to [Adam Myhre](https://github.com/adammyhre) and [Code Monkey](https://www.youtube.com/@CodeMonkeyUnity) for inspiring the development of this library through his excellent Unity tutorials and architectural patterns.

 Also grateful to GitHub Copilot for assistance with smaller tasks and code refinements throughout the development process.